modern-influence-of-ancient-warriors

 Cultural Case Studies

 Different cultures optimized precision throwing according to their environment, available materials, and tactical needs.
-Examining these specific traditions reveals the breadth of ancient innovation.
+Examining these specific traditions reveals the breadth of ancient innovation and adaptation.

 Greek and Roman Javelin Throwers